§ 9401 Short title.

 The following words, terms and phrases, when used in this chapter, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning.

 b.
-Companion-type services, including transportation, escort and facilitation of written, oral and electronic communication;
+Companion-type services, including transportation, escort and facilitation of written, oral and electronic communication.

-c.
-Assistance with routine bodily functions, including, but not limited to:
+f.
+Assistance with routine bodily functions, including:

-1. Health maintenance activities;
+1. Health maintenance activities.

-2. Bathing and personal hygiene;
+2. Bathing and personal hygiene.

-3. Bowel or urinary evacuation;
+3. Bowel or urinary evacuation.

-4. Dressing and grooming; and
+4. Dressing and grooming.

-5. Food consumption, preparation and cleanup; and
+5. Food consumption, preparation, and cleanup.

 § 9404 Powers and duties.